digfish/geotagged-media/readme.txt

 First version.
 Not applicable.

 == TODO ==
-* Allow to geotag your own the photos
+* Allow to geotag your own photos
 * Add an overlay icon to media library in grid mode
 * Filter on Media Library by if have metadata fields for camera or geolocation